 This is the summary version; see the recipe card below for the complete list of ingredients and the instructions.

-Start by mixing the vinaigrette.
-Whisk the minced garlic, champagne vinegar, Dijon mustard, honey, salt, and pepper in a small bowl.
-If you prefer, you can shake everything together in a mason jar.
-Now, slowly drizzle in the olive oil while whisking continuously.
+- Whisk the minced garlic, champagne vinegar, Dijon mustard, honey, salt, and pepper in a small bowl.
+Slowly drizzle in the olive oil while whisking continuously.

-Next, grab a big, beautiful bowl and add your spring greens, sliced almonds, feta cheese, mandarin oranges, and pomegranate arils.
+- Add your spring greens, sliced almonds, feta cheese, mandarin oranges, and pomegranate arils to a large bowl.
 Drizzle the dressing over the salad and toss to coat.
-Making this Christmas salad is just that easy, and it’s so darn delicious and beautiful.

 Make It Ahead

-You can make the honey mustard champagne vinaigrette up to two days in advance; however, remove it from the refrigerator about 45 minutes before serving to warm to room temperature and whisk or shake well.
+You can make the honey mustard champagne vinaigrette up to 2 days in advance; however, remove it from the refrigerator about 45 minutes before serving to warm to room temperature, then whisk or shake well.

 Prep the oranges and pomegranate arils up to 24 hours in advance and store them in an airtight container in the fridge.
 Assemble the salad up to 1 hour before, but do not toss with the vinaigrette until ready to serve.